|HOME||A BIT ABOUT BUGS||GALLERY||SYSTEMATIC LISTS||RECORDING BUGS||CONTACT US||LINKS|

-Native to Africa, but frequently imported to the UK in food produce, it is widespread in southern Europe and has been recorded annually from sites in southern Britain since 2003 on various foodplants including tomato, beans, golden-rod, Viburnum and hemp agrimony.
-Given climatic warming and the current tendency for milder winters, its establishment seems likely.
+Native to Africa, but frequently imported to the UK in food produce, it is widespread in southern Europe and has been recorded annually from sites in southern England since 2003 on various foodplants including tomato, beans, golden-rod, Lavatera, Viburnum and hemp agrimony.
+Manyrecords are from allotments where bugs are associated with cultivated beans.

 Adult: All year

 Length 11-15 mm

 Have you seen this bug?
 Report a sighting

 |Early instar nymphs: Cambs (June 2007) ©Keith Edkins

 ||Mid instar nymph: ©Steve Gill

 ||Final instar nymph: Cambs (September 2007) ©Keith Edkins|

 ||Final instar nymph: north London (September 2008) ©Tristan Bantock|